Alresford railway station (Hampshire)

+Alresford railway station (/ˈɔːlsfɚd/ or /ˈɒlzfɚd/) is in the town of New Alresford, in the City of Winchester district, Hampshire, England.

+The station was opened in 1865 by the Alton, Alresford and Winchester Railway and operated as part of the London and South Western Railway and later Southern Railway and the Southern Region of British Railways until its closure in 1973.
 In official literature it is shown as Alresford (Hampshire) in order to distinguish it from the station of the same name in Essex.

+It was reopened in 1977 as the terminus of the Watercress Line from Alton.

 History

 In 1861, work started on the new Alton, Alresford and Winchester Railway which changed its name to the Mid-Hants Railway in 1865 with the line opening in the October of that year.
-The was bought by the London and South Western Railway in 1884, having operated it from the start.
+It was bought by the London and South Western Railway in 1884, having operated it from the start.
 It was absorbed as part of that into the Southern Railway during the Grouping of 1923.
-The station then passed on to the Southern Region of British Railways upon nationalisation in 1948, and was then closed by the British Railways Board in February 1973.
+The station then passed on to the Southern Region of British Railways upon nationalisation in 1948 and was then closed by the British Railways Board in February 1973.